bryce-marshall/scroll-listener/README.md

      */
     add(eventTarget: string | IScrollEventTarget): void;
     /**
-     * Returns an array of the IScrollEventTarget instances in the collection.
+     * Returns an array of the IScrollEventTarget instances in the collection, sorted by their inverse hierarchical position in the document hierarchy
+     * (child elements first preceeding their parent elements, and finally the window object if it is present).
      * @function toArray
      */
     toArray(): IScrollEventTarget[];